klausfrieler/parkR/README.md

 can converted to MIDI or Lilypond/PDF using the MeloSpyGUI, which is freely available on the [Jazzomat Website](https://jazzomat.hfm-weimar.de/download/download.html)

 More lead sheets can be found in the irb and wjd_chord_db data sets, incorporated in the package.
-For example, to generate a solo over "All The Things You Are" you can use (usingthe tidyverse)
+For example, to generate a solo with two choruses over "All The Things You Are" you can use

 ```
   library(tidyverse)
   library(sologenerator)
   create_from_irb("All the things you are") %>%
-    generate_chorus() %>%
+    generate_solo(n_chorus = 2) %>%
-    chorus_to_mcsv2() %>%
+    solo_to_mcsv2() %>%
     write_mcsv2("all_the_things_you_are.csv")
 ```